xxfoundation/elixxir-server/README.md

 ## Running the Server

-To run the server in cpu development mode:
+To run the server in CPU development mode:

 ```
 go run main.go --config [configuration-filename]